Simon Katz's CV

 Overview

-I'm an intelligent, personable, self-motivated software professional with excellent written and spoken communication skills.
-I've used incremental and iterative approaches supported by automatic tests for over 20 years, and since 2011 I've worked in environments that make use of modern agile and DevOps ideas.
+I'm an intelligent, personable, self-motivated software developer with excellent written and spoken communication skills.
+I use incremental and iterative approaches supported by automated tests and DevOps.

 I have a track record of producing well-engineered software that meets customers' needs and of communicating and collaborating effectively with colleagues, management and customers.

-I like Clojure; I've used it since 2011 and before that I used Common Lisp for many years.
+I do my best work in Clojure; I've used it since 2011 and before that I used Common Lisp for many years.
 (It may be worth saying that Clojure is a modern Lisp.)
 I've also done many things that aren't Lisp.

 I have extensive experience of the whole software development lifecycle from business analysis through to delivery to users and subsequent support and maintenance.

-I've worked on web, desktop and command-line-driven applications, in application areas including telecommunications, publishing, software tools that support design processes and software for software people (eg application generators and compilers).
+I've worked on web, desktop and command-line-driven applications, in application areas including telecommunications, publishing, sports data, software tools that support design processes and software for software people (eg application generators and compilers).

 I'm calm, well-organised, fair-minded and a natural teacher.